WeegeeNumbuh1/FlightGazer/README.md

 **A:** Sure, just change some things in the script.
 Have fun. (also, just fork this project)<br>
 (note: any changes done to the main script will be overwritten if you update with the updater) ![:gladsuna:](https://cdn.discordapp.com/emojis/824790344431435817.webp?size=20)

-**Q:** What about showing other aircraft info like what airline or what kind of aircraft it is?<br>
-**A:** That requires additional API calls or another API entirely.
-Plus, to put all possible text would require scrolling which would complicate things further (I did not feel like I needed this info).<br>
-You can also use [Planefence](https://github.com/sdr-enthusiasts/docker-planefence) for this functionality.<br>
-Note: In Interactive mode, FlightGazer can lookup the airline based on the callsign if the `CALLSIGN_LOOKUP` setting is enabled.

 **Q:** Why use the FlightAware API?
 Why not something more "free" like [adsbdb](https://www.adsbdb.com/) or [adsb.lol](https://api.adsb.lol/docs)?<br>
 **A:** adsbdb/adsb.lol only has user reported route information for aircraft that have known origins and destinations.
 In my experience, these APIs cannot handle position-only flights (i.e. general aviation, military, etc) and are lacking (correct) information for some flights.
 The commercial APIs handle these situations much more elegantly (which is the price to pay, I guess).
 Moreover, FlightAware's API is the only commercial one that has a usable free tier.
 I do wish FlightAware had a much lighter API call for pulling very basic information like what this project uses.